-Appendix 3: Initial Questionnaire

-Basic Information for CNA for Implementing the PSMA 14.
+Appendix 3 - Initial Questionnaire 13.
+About the institutional and legal framework: the late of the la i.
+Is the Government and your Minister supportive of MCS activity? ii.
+Do senior government officials have sufficient knowledge of relevant international agreements and standards to guide the development of policy relating to, and implementation of, port State measures? iii.
+Is there adequate legal capacity for accommodating international and regional standards on port State measures into national laws? iv.
+Describe any other constraints 14.
 Would you describe institutions (laws, regulations and rules, and the bodies established to implement them) as adequate or inadequate?
-If inadequate, (a) Are the laws/regulations/rules within which the inspectors operate sufficient to enable them to inspect and act on the outcome of the inspection effectively?
-If not, please provide a brief explanation. (b) Does the way in which the inspectorate is organized sufficiently facilitate the task of inspecting vessels?
+If "inadequate," (a) Are the laws/regulations/rules within which the inspectors operate sufficient to enable them to inspect and act on the outcome of the inspection effectively?
+If not, please provide a brief explanation outcome of the inspection effectively: If not, please provide a bifer explanation (b) Does the way in which the inspectorate is organised sufficiently facilitate the task of inspecting vessels?
 If not, please briefly explain how it could be improved. (c) Does a system exist for the collection, storage, analysis and exchange of information relating to Port State Measures and, if so, is it adequate?
-Please explain. (d) Does there exist a policy and operational system for the exchange of information with the flag States, RFMOs and other international organizations?
+Please explain. (d) Does there exist a policy and operational system for the exchange of information with the flag States, RFMOs and other international organisations?
 Please explain.
 15. What would you regard as the three most important constraints in relation to human capacity for the implementation of port State measures?
-16. What would you regard as the three most important actions needed to overcome the constraints and strengthen human capacity to implement port State measures?
-Please list in order of priority.
+16. What would you regard as the three most important actions needed to overcome the constraints and strengthen human capacity to implement port State measures-put in order of priority?